 What books are in that tottering pile on your desk and next to your bed right now?

-• Patrick Ryan, The Dream Life of Astronauts
+• Elena Ferrante, The Lying Life of Adults

 • Marlon James, A Brief History of Seven Killings